Celluloid Tripod Floor Lamp

 Lamps with these type of lampshades are often attributed to the famous French designer Georges Léon Rispal.
 Rispal is famous for his original creations and biomorphic forms.
 For some lampshades he used similar materials.
 But it was Lars Eiler Schiøler who was the first to use it for his Pearlshade lamps produced by the Danish Hoyrup.

 This tripod floor lamp was acquired in Germany, maybe it is a German lamp.
-Some East German companies used labels with red and yellow.
+Some East German companies used labels with red and yellow, such as this one.

 Links (external links open in a new window)

 Other lamps in the folded/pleated cuff style on Vintageinfo